nitnetwork/NIT-Documentation/White Paper v 1.0.md

 This will help us bring blockchain into the real world.

-NIT PROTOCOL -
+__NIT PROTOCOL__ -
 is a core framework for data search, communication and execution in web3 systems

 The NIT protocol and services are:
-Truth machine - Bitcoin and Ethereum blockchain recording and encoding Smart Contract Builder - creation, verification, automation on Bitcoin and Ethereum blockchain DAO Builder - algorithmic company, decision making, cryptoeconomics on Bitcoin and Ethereum blockchain BTC-ETH bridge
+-Truth machine - Bitcoin and Ethereum blockchain recording and encoding -Smart Contract Builder - creation, verification, automation on Bitcoin and Ethereum blockchain -DAO Builder - algorithmic company, decision making, cryptoeconomics on Bitcoin and Ethereum blockchain B-TC-ETH bridge

 NIT is also:
 Blockchain Technology Research and Development Center